 Apart from cleaning, your barbeque is a fairly low maintenance item.
 A couple of things are worth looking at though.
-Remember to turn OFF, cool the barbeque down and disconnect the gas before any maintenance is carried out.
+Remember to turn OFF, cool the BBQ down and disconnect the gas before any maintenance is carried out.

 - If there are any signs of wear or cracking in the barbeque hose, you will need to replace it immediately.
 Ensure you replace it with a hose and regulator purchased from Barbeques Galore to ensure proper gas connection compatibility.
 Connect the nut of the hose to the gas inlet on the right side of the barbeque.
-You MUST use a spanner to tighten it properly.
+You MUST use a spanner to tighten it properly, and a second spanner to hold the manifold firmly while you tighten the hose.
 Do not use sealing tape.
 The connection is designed to seal properly without it.
-Perform a leak test as explained in the installation section before using. - If your barbeque uses a flexible hose to connect to the gas, check the rubber O-ring on the regulator end of the hose assembly at least once a year.
+Perform a leak test as explained in the installation section before using. - If your barbeque uses a flexible hose to connect to the gas, check the rubber O-ring on the regulator end of the hose assembly after every cylinder refill/ exchange at least once a year.
 If it appears worn or cracked, have it replaced.
-Always check that the 'O' ring is in place when connecting or disconnecting form the gas cylinder. - We recommend having your barbeque checked by an authorised service agent every 5 years.
-This is to ensure there are no leaks and that all components are still functioning correctly.

-- If you use a portable LPG gas cylinder, you will need to have the cylinder serviced or replaced every ten years.
-The date of the last service should be stamped on the neck of the bottle. - Occasionally you will need to remove your burners for cleaning or adjustment.
-To remove the burner, remove the two screws holding them in place, then pull the open end of the burner away from the gas jet at the front of the barbeque.
-Reverse this procedure to reinstall the burners making sure the burner venturi fits properly over the gas injector.
+- We recommend having your barbeque checked by an authorised service agent every 5 years.
+This is to ensure there are no leaks and that all components are still functioning correctly. - If you use a portable LPG gas cylinder, you will need to have the cylinder serviced or replaced every ten years.
+The date of the last service should be stamped on the neck of the bottle. - Occasionally you will need to remove your burner for cleaning or adjustment.
+To remove the burner, remove the two screws holding it in place, then pull the open end of the burner away from the gas jet at the front of the barbeque.
+Reverse this procedure to reinstall the burner making sure the burner venturi fits properly over the gas injector.